alidanapour/chip8_emulator/Product_Document.md

 **Release 4**

 - Emulator completed and interface polished:
-    - User can select a preloaded ROM from the drop-down menu or load any compatible Chip-8 ROM by clicking the `Load ROM` button below the screen.
+    - User can select a preloaded ROM from the drop-down menu or load any compatible Chip-8 ROM by clicking the `Load your ROM` button below the screen.
     - The Emulator proceeds to execute the program selected by the user.
     - The Emulator can run a program at different speeds (default speed is set to 8 cycles/frame); user can select the speed before a program starts or dynamically change the speed while a program is running.
     - `Use new shift opcodes?` and `Use new load/store opcodes?` are selected by default to [support for old ROMs](https://github.com/tomdaley92/Kiwi8/issues/9).
     - `Fix timer speed?` is unchecked by default to add support for Game 2 and for intuitive use.

 - Visualizer completed and interface polished:
     - While a program is running, the Visualizer will dynamically display the value for all 21 registers, and a list of 21 instructions with the current instruction highlighted.
     - While a program is running, the user can:
         - Pause the program
         - Resume the program
         - Step forward or step backward one instruction at a time
         - Reset the Emulator to its default state
-        - Restart the current ROM (i.e., the user doesn't have to reload their ROM using the `Load ROM` button or reselect a preloaded ROM from the drop-down menu to restart the current ROM which they had to do up until the last release)
+        - Restart the current ROM (i.e., the user doesn't have to reload their ROM using the `Load your ROM` button or reselect a preloaded ROM from the drop-down menu to restart the current ROM which they had to do up until the last release)
-        - Display a pop-up screen with a description of the preloaded program selected from the drop-down menu and instructions on how to play the game.
+        - Display a pop-up screen with a description of the preloaded program selected from the drop-down menu and instructions on how to play the game

 - Chip-8 Tool complete: `Sprite Editor` provides a visual interface to create, view, and edit 8x15 sprites, inspired by [Octo toolbox](http://johnearnest.github.io/Octo/):

     - User *left-clicks* on the screen area to turn pixels on or *right-clicks* to turn pixels off.
 The `Sprite Editor` will produce/update the corresponding hex values in the text box.
-To turn multiple pixels on/off, hold and drag the cursor. *Note*: Right-click-and-drag to turn multiple pixels off would require either a mouse or physical keys on the touchpad of a laptop.
+To turn multiple pixels on/off, hold and drag the cursor. **Note**: Right-click-and-drag to turn multiple pixels off would require either a mouse or physical keys on the touchpad of a laptop.
 A touchpad without left and right keys would not be able to utilize this feature since most machines would recognize it as left-click-and-drag when you put two keys down and drag.
     - User can edit the hex values displayed in the text box area and the corresponding sprite will be displayed on the screen.
-Please note that the text box recognized input in 'comma-delimited' hex format with required `0x` prefix.
+Please note that the text box recognizes input in 'comma-delimited' hex format with required `0x` prefix.
     - User can also:
         - Reset the `Sprite Editor` (clear the screen and set the hex values to 0x00)
         - Move the existing sprites up (wrap around)